 Who is on your team?
 You may increase your chances of success if you’re working with people who excel at different parts of production.
 From development to distribution, production to marketing, aim to start your team with the right employees, contractors, and freelancers.
 See Film Production Lifestyle’s article on how to hire the right team for your production company.

 How will you acquire rights and develop ideas?
 Production companies often work with attorneys who specialize in IP law.
 An IP attorney can help you draft and negotiate the legal contracts that form the foundation of every production, from what rights your company is acquiring, to how you can comply with relevant laws at filming locations.

 What funding will you need, and how will you acquire it?
 Sure, Kevin Smith was able to make Clerks for less than what many new cars cost, but that’s not the case for every venture.
-Financial estimates can help you find the right backing for your project.
+Financial estimates in your business plan can help you find the right backing for your project.

 While a sole proprietorship can seem a straightforward way to start your business, many production companies use the legal structure of a limited liability company (LLC).
 When you start an LLC, members can also use an operating agreement to specify how company roles and functions are managed.

 Your production company will have its own combination of startup costs, one-time fees, regular fixed operating expenses, and variable costs.
+Determining these costs can help you figure out what your break-even point is.
 You may also need to be prepared to work with entertainment unions, including paying union rates for services.
 Here are some business and production costs to consider in your business planning: